 Choose Locally Grown Foods

-The fewer steps your food takes to make the journey from the farm to your table, the better, and the effects are far reaching.
-Choosing locally grown food reduces the stress placed on the environment by transporting the foods.
+The fewer steps your food takes to make the journey from the farm to your table, the better, and the effects are far-reaching.
+Choosing locally grown food reduces the stress placed on the environment by transporting foods.
 That’s lots of carbon emissions that never make it into the environment.

 Packaging can be a big deal for living a cleaner lifestyle in several ways.
 First, the less packaging your food comes with the better.
 For instance, the produce section of your grocery store contains little packaging compared to the inner aisles of the store.
 This also happens to be the section where you’ll find the most nutritionally dense offerings that also happen to place less stress on the environment.

 Still, it’s next to impossible to avoid packaging altogether but you can become more conscious about it.
 Maybe begin by cutting out some processed, packaged food from your diet, and then looking at how you can minimize packaging when it is necessary.
 For example, consider buying foods like crackers, nuts, and cereal in bulk instead of buying individual packages.

 You can also get smart about the type of reusable containers you use to store food.
 First, make sure any plastic you use is BPA-free, and secondly, start making moves to ditch the plastic altogether.
 Plastic can leach chemicals into your food, which only becomes worse when there’s a drastic change in temperature – like when you pop your leftovers in the microwave.

 It can be expensive to completely replace your food storage system but it’s something that can be more manageable if you start piece by piece.
 Always bring salads to work?
 Pack them into glass mason jars instead.
 Heat leftovers in the microwave for dinner a few nights of the week?
 Pick up a couple of larger size microwave-safe glass dishes to heat them up in instead.
 Also, don’t forget to see if your plastic food containers are recyclable before you ditch them.